gabucho1985/Timecard-Investigation-Report/README.md

 # Timecard-Investigation-Report
-Make sure calculations were done right in order to get employees paid
+Make sure calculations were done right in order to get employees paid (used Python and VBA)